Glim888/GameMaker-GUI-Template/readme.md

 ---
 ### obj_gui_panel:

-Used to group collections of gui elements.
+Used to group collections of gui elements like a window from microsoft.

 **Variables you can change:**
 >obj_gui variables can also be used!